 Words by Chanelle Ho

-In the world of fine dining, few experiences rival the exclusivity, intimacy and sheer opulence of omakase.
-Translating to ‘I leave it up to you,’ omakase follows a culinary philosophy expressing complete trust and connection between chefs and their discerning guests.
+Few fine dining experiences rival the sheer opulence of omakase.
+Translating to ‘I leave it up to you,’ omakase follows a culinary philosophy expressing complete trust and connection between chefs and guests.
 It dates back to the 1990s, a pivotal era during Japan’s economic resurgence when a wave of new and wealthy diners, unversed in the intricacies of sushi menus, gave culinary reins to the expert hands of the chef.

-It’s since grown into a global trend, with several omakase restaurants earning Michelin stars (Endo at The Rotunda in London and Masa in New York are among the most renowned), with diners looking for more intimate and bespoke experiences as an alternative to traditional fine dining.
-With new omakase experiences opening worldwide, we’ve handpicked five of the latest ones worth visiting in London…
+It’s since grown into a global trend, with several omakase restaurants earning Michelin stars (Endo at The Rotunda in London and Masa in New York are among the most renowned).
+And with many new omakase experiences cropping up all over London, we’ve handpicked six worth visiting.

 Sushi Kanesaka